 call from Java to Scheme can be made by using the

-method of
+enter method of

-to obtain an interpreter,
+Context to obtain an interpreter,

 then making several calls to the interpreter, then releasing

-.
+it using exit.
 This has some

 weaknesses, however.
 Because this pair of calls cannot enforce that